idsquid/mapquill/README.md

 ## Building Icons

+MQ is just in its first prototype.
+The "backend" UI/UX is miles away from complete, but here I've recorded a little [walkthrough][walkthrough], and outlined the basic mechanics below...

 1. <img src="/public/icon-feather.png" width="35" height="35"> The quill at the top of your screen opens the map editor. **Tip:** Center your map first by pinching/scrolling/dragging, and zooming in on your location of interest.
 You can then drag-and-drop the quill marker to its final spot.
 2. <img src="/public/icon-popup.png" width="35" height="35"> A popup appears.
 Clicking "Do That" will add a new marker to the map.
 3. <img src="/public/icon-edit.png" width="35" height="35"> Click the new marker; it has a new popup.
 The edit symbol leads to its edit screen.